RezaPurut/dns-zone-checker/README.md

 # dns-zone-checker
 Simple tool to read DNS forward zone file, compare it with DNS config file and ssh into the server.
 It is designed to read the file from current host/DNS server.
-Then, ssh into Bastion host and then ssh into target server.
+Then, it will use Bastion server as a jump host to ssh into target server.

 ```
                        ----------         -------------        -------------------